 Third offense (in one school year): cell phone/electronic media and communication devices will be given to the office.
 Parents must pick up the device.
-Student will check the device in daily to the office for one week.
+Student will check the device into the office daily for one week.

 Subsequent offenses: cell phone/electronic media and communication devices will be given to the office.
 Parents will be notified.
 Parents must pick up the device.
-Student will check device in daily to the office for the remainder of the school year.
+Student will check the device into the office every day for the remainder of the school year.
 Depending on severity and number of offenses, possible suspension.
-Cell phone/electronic use during Mass will be considered subsequent offense.
+Cell phone/electronic use during Mass will be considered a subsequent offense.
 Laptops can be used when used appropriately and set up on the school network by contacting the McDonell Area Catholic Schools IT department.